Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Introduction

 As an example, we apply this method to the $\eta'\to\eta\pi\pi$ decays to extract one important parameter of the Standard Model, the double ratio $Q^2\equiv(m_s^2-\hat m^2)/(m_d^2-m_u^2)$~\cite{Leutwyler:1996sa} (corresponding to $1/\kappa$ in Ref.~\cite{Gasser:1984pr}) of light quark masses, where $\hat m\equiv (m_u+m_d)/2$ is the averaged up and down quark masses.
-In this way, one can make use of the whole Dalitz plot information to extract the symmetry breaking effects, well beyond using only the branching fractions, $\mathcal{B}(\eta'\to\eta\pi^+\pi^-)=(42.5 \pm 0.5) \%$ and $\mathcal{B}(\eta'\to\eta\pi^0\pi^0)=(22.4 \pm 0.5) \%$~\cite{ParticleDataGroup:2022pth}.
-As will be demonstrated, applying this method to the published BESIII data on the decays $\eta'\to\eta\pi^+\pi^-$ and $\eta'\to\eta\pi^0\pi^0$ reported in Ref.~\cite{BESIII:2017djm} allows for a determination of $Q^2$ with a 3\% uncertainty.
+In this way, one can make use of the whole Dalitz plot information to extract the symmetry breaking effects, well beyond using only the branching fractions, $\mathcal{B}(\eta'\to\eta\pi^+\pi^-)=(42.5 \pm 0.5) \%$ and $\mathcal{B}(\eta'\to\eta\pi^0\pi^0)=(22.4 \pm 0.5) \%$~\cite{ParticleDataGroup:2024cfk}.
+Previous attempts to access light-quark mass ratios from $\eta'$ decays focused on rate ratios involving the isospin-forbidden decay $\eta'\to\pi^0\pi^+\pi^-$~\cite{Borasoy:2006uv}.
+Our approach instead uses two symmetry-conserving channels and exploits the full differential information in their Dalitz plot distributions.
+As will be demonstrated, applying this method to the published BESIII data on the decays $\eta'\to\eta\pi^+\pi^-$ and $\eta'\to\eta\pi^0\pi^0$ reported in Ref.~\cite{BESIII:2017djm} allows for a determination of $Q^2$ with a 5\% uncertainty.
 A significantly more precise determination will be achievable once the full BESIII $\eta'$ data set~\cite{BESIII:2022tas}, which is eight times larger than that used in Ref.~\cite{BESIII:2017djm}, is released.
-Thus, the unit disk mapping proposed in this Letter represents a promising and novel approach for precisely extracting the quark mass ratio.
+Thus, the unit disk mapping proposed in this paper represents a promising and novel approach for precisely extracting the quark mass ratio.
 For a comprehensive review of precision tests of fundamental physics using $\eta$ and $\eta'$ decays, we refer to Ref.~\cite{Gan:2020aco}.